dekarrin/ictiobus/docs/ictcc.md

         FISHI input files.

     --sim-first-err
-        Print only the first error returned from langauge input simulation, after any that are skipped by --sim-skip-errs.
+        Print only the first error returned from language input simulation, after any that are skipped by --sim-skip-errs.

     --sim-graphs
-        Print the full dependency graph info for any issue found during langauge input simulation that involves translation scheme dependency graphs.
+        Print the full dependency graph info for any issue found during language input simulation that involves translation scheme dependency graphs.

     --sim-off